 We know AC units are the best way to keep your home comfortable during the summer, but is it a good idea to turn off your AC unit when you are not at home?

-Most homeowners in the Portland Metro and Vancouver areas assume it’s best to shut off their air conditioners before they leave the house.
+Most homeowners in the Portland Metro area assume it’s best to shut off their air conditioners before they leave the house.
 At AAA we have a better solution: keep the AC on, but turn the thermostat up 7-10 degrees.
 Not only will this ensure an enjoyable temp and a lower humidity level when you get home, but running the AC also helps prevent mold growth and bug infestations.

 Beating the Heat: 6 Pro Tips from Our HVAC Installers

 At AAA Heating and Cooling we know beating the summer heat requires a well functioning home AC unit.
 Here are some tips to help keep you cool as well as extend the life of your air HVAC system: